shikha-16/Women-in-Technology/README.md

   *Read previous scholars experience [here](https://medium.com/@felixjosemon/how-i-won-google-scholarship-cd3d44fd814a).*

-  - [Google Conference and Travel Scholarships](https://buildyourfuture.withgoogle.com/scholarships/google-travel-scholarships/) At Google, we believe a diversity of attributes, experiences, and perspectives are needed to build tools that can change the world.
+  - [Google Conference and Travel Scholarships](https://buildyourfuture.withgoogle.com/scholarships/google-travel-scholarships/): At Google, we believe a diversity of attributes, experiences, and perspectives are needed to build tools that can change the world.
 Everyone deserves an opportunity to pursue connections in the industry, networking with peers, and a career path in technology.
 To help break down the barriers that prevent underrepresented groups in technology and business from attending leading conferences, we're excited to offer Google Conference and Travel Scholarships for selected conferences in the tech industry and related fields.

+  - [Google’s Women Techmakers program](https://www.womentechmakers.com/): Google’s Women Techmakers program provides visibility, community, and resources for women in technology.They aim to share the knowledge gained with the ecosystem and get a better understanding of how to strategically uplift more Indian women in technology across all career levels.

 #### 2. Adobe Scholarships
   - [Adobe Research Women in Technology Scholarship](https://research.adobe.com/scholarship/) :  To bring more gender diversity to the technology industry, we are pleased to invite applications to the Adobe Research Women-in-Technology Scholarship.
 The Adobe Research Women-in-Technology Scholarship recognizes outstanding undergraduate and masters female students anywhere in the world who are studying computer science.